 Once you’ve got the correct tools, it’s time to inspect your bike!

 What needs checking?

-- Lubricate your chain – Lubricating your chain won’t just make is run more smoothly, it’ll also protect it from excessive wear.
-So, always lubricate your chain with a high-quality lubricant such as the GT-85 Bike Lubricant.
-The GT-85 is a great choice as it is specially designed to reduce excessive wear and prevent rusting.
+Lubricating your chain won’t only make it run more smoothly, it’ll also protect it from excessive wear.
+So, always lubricate your chain with a high-quality lubricant such as the Halfords All-Weather Lube.
+It’s a great choice as it is specially designed to reduce excessive wear and prevent rusting.
 Before applying it, do a visual inspection of your chain – if it’s rusty, it needs replacing.

 TOP TIP: Always follow the recommended torque limits when tightening any bolts on your bike.
 Overtightening can cause damage to the frame and components.
 These limits will usually be displayed on or around the bolt.